 - Seminar length: One hour.
 If we’re having way too much fun, we can certainly run over, but that will be session dependent.
 For official purposes though, I’ll list it as an hour—anything further will be a bonus.

-- The seminar runs from July to the end of August.
+- The seminar runs from July 19th to mid-September.
+(End date TBD)

 - Frequency: My plan is to have weekly meetings, but if this is hard for summer schedules, we can potentially move it to every two weeks.

 - The plan is to engage with two or three texts which I’ve read as part of the first year course for the English Tripos at Cambridge.
 I’ve decided on one text so far, which is Gawain and the Green Knight.
 The second, and possible third, is still TBD—potentially based on a survey of what everyone involved wants to read.
 Stay tuned for more info on this.
 (Possible ideas: Shakespeare’s earlier narrative poems, Venus and Adonis or Lucrece, or alternatively one of his plays; portions from the Aeneid, Metamorphoses or The Faerie Queene.)